spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/15-create-manage-maas-clusters.md

 - An installed Private Cloud Gateway (PCG).
 Review [Install and Manage MAAS Gateway](/clusters/data-center/maas/install-manage-maas-pcg) for guidance.

 - For self-hosted Palette, ensure Palette has network access to the MAAS server.
+Refer to [Register and Manage MAAS Cloud Accounts](/clusters/data-center/maas/register-manage-maas-cloud-accounts) to know more.

 - A MAAS account registered in Palette.
 Refer to the [Register and Manage MAAS Cloud Accounts](/clusters/data-center/maas/register-manage-maas-cloud-accounts) if you need to register a MAAS account in Palette.